nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * executes user commands using the `Logic` component, through the MainWindow object.
 * listens for changes in `VersionedModel` data so that the UI can be updated with the modified data.
 * keeps a reference (for Main Window) or depends (for AppMenu) on the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* keeps a reference of some classes in the `VersionedModel` component, particularly the Student class, as it displays `Student` object residing in the `VersionedModel` and requires grades statistics from `Student` object in the `VersionedModel`.
+* depends some classes in the `VersionedModel` component, particularly the Student class, as it displays `Student` object residing in the `VersionedModel` and requires grades statistics from `Student` object in the `VersionedModel`.

 Some classes of the UI, notably `CommandBox`, `StudentCard` and `AppMenu`, keeps a reference of a functional interface called `CommandExecutor` that